 Foodshed is an On Science offering of the Power of Place: Sustaining our Food, Water and Urban Landscapes Series

 Programs may be taken individually or as a series.
 Through trips and tours around town, discussions and activities, you'll explore green ideas, ethical considerations, actions you can take, and sustainability efforts in the St. Louis region.
 Each program ends with an analysis in which you apply what you just learned to a current project.

 To be held at:

-Registration required.
-FREE to the first 10 registrants, $10 per person thereafter.
+Registration required. $14 per person.
+Enroll in all three programs in our Power of Place series for just $36 and save $2 per program.
 OPEN to ALL.
 Space is limited.
 Middle and high school students welcome.

 For more information, or to register, CLICK HERE, or call 314.533.8586.

 For more information on the additional Power of Place events, including Urbanshed and Watersh(E)dification, please visit the On Science Series page.